gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 content review of the
 notifications.
 These notifications should never be seen in isolation, as several notifications can relate to a single infection.
 Laboratory notifications confirm the infection and include information about sample testing, such as sample type, specific test used, or detected antibiotic resistance.
-Meanwhile disease notifications contain details about the patient’s condition and contextual background, for example the location of infection depending of the type of infectious disease.
+Meanwhile, disease notifications contain details about the patient’s condition and contextual background, for example the location of infection depending on the type of infectious disease.

 The relationship between notifications is crucial and can be established through IDs linking them together.
-Each initial notification should have an unique ID, to not link it to another notification of a different disease category or patient by mistake.
+Each initial notification should have a unique ID, to not link it to another notification of a different disease category or patient by mistake.
 However, these links only make sense if the corresponding values are populated accordingly within each notification.
 Quality management of